vikram7/beer-recommender/README.md

   - added animated beers to similar users page
   - updated styling
   - added average method for beer ratings through SQL aggregator in Score Module
+  - deployed, CSS is different though versus local version and need to figure out why; pagination is off in deployed version too and also need to figure this out
+  : need to figure out how to insert current user ratings (for a new user) into the dictionary (which is required because a populate task has not ocurred)
+  : look into sidekiq
+  : visualizations (spider plots, donut plots) -- like how your beers compare to others, etc.

 - October 17, 2014
   - added SQL commands to replace ruby work in Score Module. this sped up recommendation calculator by a ton (went from 19 seconds down to 4 after this)